The most magnificent and expensive jewellery pieces spotted on Taylor Swift

 Swift won her first Grammy in 2010 and appeared on the cover of US Marie Claire’s July edition.
 Another unforgettable part of the shoot was the four bangles on her wrist.
 While three were Cartier creations, the fourth was a Bulgari Parentesi white gold and diamond piece.

 Two of the Cartier bangles were from the maison’s 1969 Love de Cartier collection, featuring an oval design comprising two detachable structured arcs.
-One, an 18-carat yellow gold bangle, costs USD 8,000 (INR 6.6 lakh approx.); the other, an 18-carat white gold and ceramic creation studded with 204 brilliant cut diamonds aggregating to 1.99 carats, costs around USD 50,000 (INR 41 lakh approx.).
+One, an 18-carat yellow gold bangle, costs USD 8,000; the other, an 18-carat white gold and ceramic creation studded with 204 brilliant cut diamonds aggregating to 1.99 carats, costs around USD 50,000.
 The third Cartier bangle was a Maillon Panthère, flaunting three diamond rows with 336 brilliant-cut diamonds, adding up to 2.41 carats.
-It has a price tag of approximately USD 43,500 (INR 35.9 lakh approx.).
+It has a price tag of approximately USD 43,500.

 Bulgari Serpenti necklace and bracelets